John Basmajian

-John V. Basmajian, OC OOnt (June 21, 1921 – March 18, 2008) was a Canadian academic and scientist.
+John V. Basmajian, OC OOnt (June 21, 1921 – March 18, 2008) was a Canadian medical doctor and anatomist.
 He was known for his work in rehabilitation science, specifically in the area of electromyography and biofeedback.

 Born in Istanbul of Armenian parents, he came to Canada in 1923.
 The family settled in Brantford, Ontario.
 During World War II, he served in the Royal Canadian Army Medical Corps with the rank of captain.
 After the war, he received his M.D. in 1945 from the University of Toronto.